 Essentially, if the wire is faulty, the signal from the servo won’t reach the receiver.
 So, there will be no throttle.

 If a small portion of the wire is exposed, you can fix it easily with adhesives.
 In case the wire is cut down badly, you can fix it by soldering.
-For that, you’ll need a soldering iron.
+You’ll need a soldering iron for that.

 If you don’t know where to find soldering irons, we’re here to help.
 Check the list below to find your desired soldering iron.